Jaynabergman/WETO_ddRAD/02_Preprocessing/03_multiqc.md

 # Multiqc

+## Background

-The program **multiqc** is then to aggregate the files from the fastp results for each individual into a single report for easy interpretation.
+The program **multiqc** is used to aggregate separate files from an external programs (in this case **fastp**) into a single report for easy interpretation.
+We will aggregate the fastp .json file for each individual into a single html file.  \
-Multiqc was downloaded from the following link: https://github.com/MultiQC/MultiQC .  \
   \
+Multiqc was downloaded from the following link: https://github.com/MultiQC/MultiQC

+## Inputs
+1) **json** file from fastp for each individual

+## Running multiqc
 Fastp files (.json files) were downloaded to my desktop from Compute Canada.  \
   \
 In the same folder as the .json files, type the following in the command line: